ARWNI2S/TheCorporateWars/whitepaper/README.md

 **The Corporate Wars** is developed under the Fair Use License of Mongoose Publishing / Far Future Enterprises, with whom we maintain an open and cordial relationship regarding potential future licensing as an official product.\
 Traveller™ and all related elements are the intellectual property of Far Future Enterprises.

-At present, this project stands as a respectful tribute, not an official adaptation.
+> At present, this project stands as a respectful tribute, not an official adaptation.

+> In respectful tribute to Andrew Boulton (1969–2012).
+> This project took its first steps thanks to his invaluable encouragement and presence online.
+> _We, as Citizens of the Imperium, miss you._

 ### Jump right in